 - 2.1 This list is not all inclusive.
-Notification of the need for wrecker or tow truck services will remain the responsibility of the appropriate police agency. - 2.2 The contractor shall notify enforcement and emergency agencies before the start of construction to request their cooperation and to provide coordination of services when emergencies arise during the construction at the project site.
-When the contractor completes this notification with enforcement and emergency agencies, a report shall be furnished to the engineer on the status of incident management. - 3.0 No direct pay will be made to the contractor to recover the cost of the communication equipment, labor, materials or time required to fulfill the above provisions.
+Notification of the need for wrecker or tow truck services will remain the responsibility of the appropriate law enforcement agency. - 2.2 The contractor shall notify law enforcement and emergency agencies before the start of construction to request their cooperation and to provide coordination of services when emergencies arise during the construction at the project site.
+When the contractor completes this notification with law enforcement and emergency agencies, a report shall be furnished to the engineer on the status of incident management. - 3.0 No direct pay will be made to the contractor to recover the cost of the communication equipment, labor, materials or time required to fulfill the above provisions.

-E. Project Contact for Contractor/Bidder Questions
+E. Project Contact for Contractor/Bidder Questions JSP-96-05